hantsy/spring6-sandbox/docs/rest-client.md

 }
 ```

-This bean can then be used to perform CRUD operations on the `Post` resources as demonstrated in the `PostClient` class.
+With this bean, you can perform CRUD operations on `Post` resources, as demonstrated in the `PostClient` class.

 ```java
 @Component